Sinocrassula yunnanensis 'Cristata'

-Sinocrassula yunnanensis f. cristata is a werid, crested form of Sinocrassula yunnanensis with strange, fan-shaped forms.
-The mutation is sometimes found in all parts of the plant, although some plants are not strongly cristate and they are partly normal.
-This fan-shaped crests can also display flower heads, mostly normal in shape.
+Sinocrassula yunnanensis 'Cristata' is a weird succulent with fan-like growths.
+Sometimes the mutation is found in all parts of the plant, although some specimens are not strongly crested and are partly normal.
+The small white flowers appear in clusters on stems, mostly normal in shape.

 USDA hardiness zones 7a to 11b: from 0 °F (−17.8 °C) to 50 °F (+10 °C).

 Crassulas are easy to grow, but they are susceptible to mealy bugs and fungal diseases.
 As with all succulents, overwatering is sure to be fatal, so err on the side of too dry rather than too wet.
 Never let your plant sit in water.
 If you water from beneath by letting the plant sit in a saucer of water, make sure to pour off any excess water after a few minutes.

 These succulents are generally started by division, offsets, or leaf cuttings.
 Crassulas can be easily propagated from a single leaf.
 Sprout leaves by placing them into a potting mix for succulents, then cover the dish until they sprout.